atk4/data/docs/joins.rst

 .. php:method:: hasMany

-    same as :php:meth:`Model::hasMany` but condition for related model will be based on foreign table field and :php:attr:`Reference::their_field` will be set to $foreignTable . '_id'.
+    same as :php:meth:`Model::hasMany` but condition for related model will be based on foreign table field and :php:attr:`Reference::theirField` will be set to $foreignTable . '_id'.

 .. php:method:: containsOne